 Welcome to the Valley of Steel.
-Based in the Monongahela River valley (aka “Mon Valley”), approximately 30 miles south of Pittsburgh, Pennsylvania, this website was founded in the fall of 2011 as an outlet for a personal journey into the world of music.
+Based in one of the numerous river valleys in the vicinity of Pittsburgh, Pennsylvania (USA), this website was founded in the fall of 2011 as an outlet for a personal journey into the world of music.

 Avidly reading No Clean Singing, That’s How Kids Die, Angry Metal Guy, Mead Meat Metal, Heavy Blog is Heavy, and the now-defunct Death Metal Baboon, Number of the Blog, and That Devil Music, I discovered so much amazing listening material that I never would have been aware of otherwise.
 Some independent personal research and exploration around the same time led me to discover how much more exists out there: limitless amounts, really.

 As someone for whom music literally permeates every other aspect of everything I do, I have always had a deep appreciation for the artists whose creative works have had such profound effects on my life.
 I’ve also relished every opportunity to discover something new, because That Moment — where you come across a tiny spark that ends up igniting something deep within your and ultimately engulfs your entire self, those specific points in time that you can reflect upon later and remember exactly where you were and what you were doing and know that your life has been irreparably altered — That Moment is such an ultra-rare experience, but you never know where or when it might happen, and when it does happen, it makes sifting through an endless series of mediocrity all worthwhile.

 Having said all that, this website was born as a means to share those experiences.
 Not everything written about here will be completely revelatory and life-altering, of course, but maybe to one person it will be.
 You never know.
 And maybe there’s one thing buried among the scribblings here that you will react to that way.
 There’s only one way to find out.